SKR301/Metric-Clock/docs.md

-**DSICLAIMER:** *I'm wasting way too much time in this documentation thing, I hope you put the package to some good use.*
+**DSICLAIMER:** *I have spent a lot of time to create this documentation, so I hope you put the package to some good use.*

 # Metric-Clock
 A clock to tell time in metric(10) system. **v1.1.0**